blackjax-devs/blackjax/examples/howto_use_aesara.md

 n_rat_tumors = len(group_size)
 ```

-We can build the graph of the logprob function using Aesara and AePPL:
+Let us know implement the model in Aesara/AePPL.
+We start with implementing the generative model in two part, the improper prior on `a` and `b` and then the response model:

 ```{code-cell} ipython3
 import aesara